SwingGuy1024/Blog/Swagger Codegen Notes.md

 	  @JacksonXmlProperty(localName = "username")
 	  private String username = null;
 	  ...
-I have no idea what these annotations do.
+I have no idea what most of these annotations do.